 Direct anterior approach

 In the anterior approach, the surgeon accesses the hip joint by entering through the front of the body and going between the hip muscles that help hold the hip joint in place.
 Smaller incisions (using minimally invasive surgical techniques) are often possible with this procedure versus traditional hip surgery.

 The anterior approach to total hip replacement is becoming more popular because it is less invasive, hospital stays are shorter, and recovery and rehabilitation are quicker for patients.

 In the posterior approach, the “traditional” hip replacement surgery, an incision of eight-ten inches is made beside or behind the hip joint.
 The surgeon must go through muscle and detach the muscles from the “ball and socket” of the hip joint.

 This approach gives the surgeon excellent access to the joint, preserves the hip abductor muscles and minimizes the risk of abductor dysfunction post-operatively.

 Hip replacement surgery can be performed using minimally invasive techniques.
 This approach enables the surgeon enters the hip joint through one to two small cuts which results in less blood loss, less pain, shorter hospital stays, less scarring.
 It can also speed the healing process.
 Surgeons often use minimally invasive techniques through the anterior approach.

 Computer assisted systesms use navigated instrumentation to help the surgeon to plan and execute a surgical procedure that is truly specific to your condition and anatomy, with the intent on improving overall joint function.

-Q: Is there a maximum age limit for knee replacement surgery?
+Q: Is there a maximum age limit for hip replacement surgery?